quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part03_Learning_Object.md

 :p Why do small nanoparticles have a large surface area-to-volume ratio?
 ??x
 Small nanoparticles have a disproportionately large surface area relative to their volume.
-For example, a cube with side length \(a\) has a volume of \(a^3\) and a surface area of \(6a^2\).
+For example, a cube with side length $a $ has a volume of$a^3 $ and a surface area of$6a^2$.
 As the particle size decreases, the surface area increases more rapidly than the volume, leading to higher reactivity.

 ---